 “Ratboy Jr. is the kind of music you'll want on the days when the world stops making sense, and your family needs a little absurdity to get through the day.” -Parents Choice Award

-Ratboy Jr. is a band from New Paltz, NY, a college town located in the beautiful Hudson Valley.
-Singer and guitarist Timmy and multi-tasker extraordinaire Matty (he plays drums and keyboards at the same time!) are a rocking duo for all ages, a band for the whole fam.
-They have a knack for blurring the lines and pushing the boundaries between music for kids and music for adults, so that it becomes EVERYONE’S music.
-Whether it's playing in a park or releasing a split album with the singer of the Dead Milkmen, Ratboy Jr. likes to provide a soundtrack for a space focused on creativity and imagination.
+Ratboy Jr. is an award winning band from New Paltz, NY, a college town located in the beautiful Hudson Valley.
+They are a rocking duo for all ages, a band for the whole fam!
+They have a knack for blurring the lines between music for kids and music for adults, so that it becomes EVERYONE’S music.

-Ratboy Jr.'s music has won many awards and appeared on some great “best of year” lists.
-They were on the top 10 list for several weeks on Kids Place Live (XM satellite) and on the Top Ten Kids Corner countdown (WXPN).
-Their music has received airplay on radio stations, blogs, podcasts, etc. across the country.
-Their videos are known to be artistic and wacky.
-They feature puppets, stop motion animation, chickens, robots, and skunks.
+Their music has won many awards and appeared on some great “best of the year” lists.
+They have been on the top 10 list for several weeks on Kids Place Live (XM satellite) and on the Top Ten Kids Corner Countdown (WXPN).
+You can hear them on radio stations, blogs, podcasts, etc. across the country.

 Ratboy Jr. has been very fortunate to receive a lot of recognition from the press including Scholastic Magazine.
 Here’s what others had to say:

 Timmy and Matty have jammed with biggies like the Ramones and Pete Seeger.
 Today the pint-size set can hear their infectious tunes about garbage men and banana stands.
 Time out NY